-Operational No Impact There is no noticeable impact on the school's ability to function.
-Minor Impact There is some loss in the ability to function which is minor.
+No Impact There is no noticeable impact on the school's ability to function.
+The school has lost the ability to provide some critical (administration or teaching and learning) to some us There is some loss in the ability to function which is minor.
 Functions can be carried out, but may take longer and there is a loss of efficiency.
-Medium Impact The school has lost the ability to provide some critical services (administration or teaching and learning) to some users.
+The school has lost the ability to provide some critical services (administration or teaching and learning) to some users.
 The loss of functionality is noticeable, but work arounds are possible with planning and additional resource.
 High Impact The school can no longer provide any critical services to users.
 It is likely the school will close or disruption will be considerable.
-Informational No Breach No information has been accessed / compromised or lost.
-Data Breach Access or loss of data which is not linked to individuals and classed as personal.
-This may include school action plans, lesson planning, policies and meeting notes.
-Personal Data Breach Sensitive personally identifiable data has been accessed or extracted.
+No Breach No information has been accessed / compromised or lost.
+Data Breach personal.
+This may include school action plans, lesson planning, policie meeting notes.
+Personal Data Breach Sensitive personally identifiable data has been accessed or e Data which may cause 'significant impact' to the person / per concerned requires a report to the ICO within 72 hours.
+This may include school action plans, lesson planning, policies and Sensitive personally identifiable data has been accessed or extracted.
 Data which may cause 'significant impact' to the person / people concerned requires a report to the ICO within 72 hours.
-Integrity Loss Data, which may include sensitive personal data, has been changed or deleted.
-(This also includes corruption of data) Restoration Existing Resources Recovery can be promptly facilitated with the resources which are readily available to the school.
-Facilitated by Additional Resources Recovery can be facilitated within an identified timescale with additional resources which can be easily accessed.
-Third Party Services Recovery is not guaranteed, and outside services are required to facilitate full or partial restoration.
+Data, which may include sensitive personal data, has been changed or deleted.
+(This also includes corruption of data) Existing Resources Recovery can be promptly facilitated with the resources which are readily available to the school.
+Facilitated by Additional Resources Recovery can be facilitated within an identified timescale v resources which can be easily accessed.
+Recovery can be facilitated within an identified timescale with additional resources which can be easily accessed.
+Restoration Third Party Services Recovery is not guaranteed, and outside services are required to facilitate full or partial restoration.
 Not Recoverable Recovery from the incident is not possible.
 Data may have been extracted, encrypted or backups may have failed.